Jaimoe: Biography

 After touring in late 1971 and early- to mid-1972 as a five-piece band, the group added keyboardist Chuck Leavell to their lineup, and began recording their fifth album.
 After recording only a handful of tracks, however, Berry Oakley was also killed in a motorcycle accident mere blocks from where Duane Allman had been struck.
 Lamar Williams, a bass guitarist who was a friend of Johansen, became a member of the group in the wake of Oakley's death.
-The album that resulted, 1973's Brothers and Sisters, added more of a country feel to their trademark sound and gave the group their only hit single, "Ramblin' Man."
-Just prior to the release of the album, they co-headlined the largest one-day rock concert in American history, in 1973 Summer Jam at Watkins Glen, complementing the Grateful Dead, and The Band as a support act.
+The album that resulted, 1973's Brothers and Sisters, added more of a country feel to their trademark sound and went gold within two days of shipping, spending five weeks as the number one album on the Billboard chart.
+The Dickie Betts penned "Ramblin' Man" from it broke hard rock barriers and became a hit on AM stations nationwide, giving the group their only hit single and rising to number two on the Billboard Hot 100.
+Just prior to the release of the album, they were the featured act at the largest one-day rock concert in American history, in 1973 Summer Jam at Watkins Glen, complemented by the Grateful Dead and The Band as support acts.

-In 1975, the Allman Brothers Band released the tepid Win, Lose or Draw, which, while a chart success, signaled an end for the band.
-A growing distance between Gregg Allman, who had risen to a de facto bandleader (then based in Los Angeles) and the rest of the band (still based in Macon, Georgia) exacerbated tensions.
-Perhaps most telling, the double drums of Jaimoe and Trucks, a signature of the group's sound, turned up missing on two of the album's seven tracks, with the drumming provided by producer Johnny Sandlin and occasional session musician, road drummer Bill Stewart (not the jazz drummer of the same name).
-The next year, the group disbanded in a storm of drug abuse and acrimony involving Gregg Allman's testimony at the drug trial of former roadie, Scooter Herring.
-Betts and Allman focused on their own careers, while Johanson joined forces with Leavell and Williams in the band Sea Level.
-Johanson played with Sea Level on their first two albums, before rejoining the reformed Allman Brothers Band in 1979.